LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Integrations/conversational-ai.md

 As part of the invocation, the bot can pass a payload into the function.
 This payload is specific to the triggered bot interaction.
 This means that, depending on the interaction, the function will have different data available as an input.

-### Maven Context Warehouse
+### Conversation Orchestrator Context Warehouse
-The [Maven context warehouse](maven-context-warehouse-overview.html) is a centralized repository of brand, customer, conversational, session, and custom attributes.
-Those attributes can be used by [Maven](maven-overview.html) throughout the customer’s conversation journey or for routing policies.
+The [Conversation Orchestrator context warehouse](maven-context-warehouse-overview.html) is a centralized repository of brand, customer, conversational, session, and custom attributes.
+Those attributes can be used by [Conversation Orchestrator](maven-overview.html) throughout the customer’s conversation journey or for routing policies.

 Whith LivePerson Functions it is possible to [connect a custom attribute with a function](maven-context-warehouse-custom-static-or-function.html#create-a-liveperson-function-variable), which fetches the value of the attribute from an external source at runtime.
-For example this empowers Maven to retrieve customer information from a Salesforce CRM database in real time.
+For example this empowers Conversation Orchestrator to retrieve customer information from a Salesforce CRM database in real time.